bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 #### BC Geographic Warehouse

-+ Geographic Data resources type is used if they are spatially enabled or not.
++ Geographic Data resource type is used if they are spatially enabled or not.
-   + This is to allow for the Data Distribution Service to be configured for those datasets.
+   + This is to enable the Data Distribution Service to be configured for these resources.

-+ For Beta, the **Manage BCGW Resources** button has not be enabled yet.
++ The **Manage BCGW Resources** button has not be enabled in the new catalogue.
+This is an enhancement for a future release.

 **Specific Field Requirements**
-+ To have the **Download/Access** button configured to pop-up the Persistent Order Widget (POW) the following must be populated:
++ To enable the **Download/Access** button to pop-up the Persistent Order Widget (POW) the following must be populated:
     1. **Name:** "BC Geographic Warehouse Custom Download"
     2. **Resource Storage Location:** "BC Geographic Warehouse"
     3. **Object Name:** e.g., _"WHSE_ADMIN_BOUNDARIES.ADM_NR_DISTRICTS_SP"_